DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-04-11-onboarding-organisations-that-do-not-have-a-unique-reference-number.md

 Having tested our hypothesis, we conceptualised a flow where we identified three key areas where we needed to run further in-depth testing and analysis:

-- Allowing users access to the service via DfE Sign-in
+- allowing users access to the service via DfE Sign-in
-- What unique identifier could we associate to the organisation
+- what unique identifier could we associate with the organisation
-- How could we ensure payment ran as intended
+- how could we ensure payment ran as intended
-- Allowing users to access the service
+- allowing users to access the service

 From our hypothesis testing, we identified that a smaller subset of the organisations used generic email domains (such as @gmail.com or @outlook.com).